-*These plants can be cultivated both indoors and outdoors in the spring and summer season.
+*These plants can be cultivated both indoors and outdoors in the spring and summer seasons.

-If you are looking for nice pots and planters, I suggest taking a look on Amazon.
-They have great options that are not only planters, but also home decor must haves!
+If you are looking for nice pots and planters, I suggest taking a look at Amazon.
+They have great options that are not only planters but also home decor must-haves!

 Mid Century Large Round Succulent Planter Bowl